Gerrards Cross to Cookham walk

 For an early lunch stop if you have started out late or for a morning coffee the White Horse (tel 01753 643 225) at Hedgerley, some 5.8 km into the walk, is open from 11am on weekdays and from noon on Sundays, serving food from midday until 2-30pm.
 This pub specialises in real ale, of which there is an extensive selection, and bottled and draught ciders, making it a popular watering hole for the discerning drinker.

-A more than acceptable alternative, and cosier than the Jolly Woodman, on the eastern side of Littleworth Common, is the Blackwood Arms (tel 01753 645 672), some 8.7 km into the walk, a homely, walker-friendly country pub, which serves a good selection of light meals, sandwiches, pub classics and seasonal chef specials and Sunday roasts at lunchtime.
-As of Summer 2023, food is served Tuesday to Friday from midday to 2pm; on Saturday all day (12 noon until 9pm) and on Sunday from midday to 5pm (closed on Mondays except Bank Holiday Mondays when food is served from 12 noon until 5pm).
+With the closure of the Jolly Woodman and possible conversion from a pub, your only alternative pub mid-way on this walk is the very acceptable "other" pub on Littleworh Common, the Blackwood Arms (tel 01753 645 672), some 8.7 km into the walk, a homely, walker-friendly country pub, which serves a good selection of quality light meals, sandwiches, pub classics and seasonal chef specials and Sunday roasts at lunchtime.
+As of Summer 2024, food is served Tuesday to Thursday from midday to 2pm; Fridays from midday to 2.30pm, on Saturday all day (12 noon until 9pm) and on Sunday from midday to 5pm (closed on Mondays except Bank Holiday Mondays when food is served from 12 noon until 5pm).
 Booking ahead is advisable on weekdays and essential at weekends as this pub is very popular.

 Tea